 Download high resolution photo

-Taylor Sarman is a sophomore majoring in political science at Oregon State University.
-He serves as the executive director of government affairs for the Associated Students of Oregon State University.
-In this role, Mr. Sarman oversees all ASOSU local, state and federal lobbying efforts.
+Taylor Sarman is a junior majoring in political science at Oregon State University.
+He serves as president of the Associated Students of Oregon State University (ASOSU).
+Previously he served as executive director of government affairs for ASOSU.
+In that role, he oversaw all ASOSU local, state and federal lobbying efforts.

 He served as an intern during the 2013 Oregon Legislative session and also worked as national youth leader and ambassador for the March of Dimes on issues affecting young people.
 Mr. Sarman also was the national president of Future Business Leaders of America from 2011-12, serving as a student leader and ambassador for more than 250,000 students nationwide.